dingxuan92/devops-interview/README.md

 # Unnamed Company DevOps Interview Project
 This is a DevOps project I have done while interviewing with a tech company in 2018.
 I cannot name the company as I signed an non-disclosure letter not to reveal the company name.

-I have designed and developed a simplified CI/CD pipeline for the webapp and explained my solution in the Devops_Design_Document.pdf file.
+I have designed and developed a simplified CI/CD pipeline for a web application and explained my solution in the Devops_Design_Document.pdf file.

 ## Original Interview Question (DevOps)